UCBoulder/tardigrade_error_tools/README.rst

    $ cmake -S . -B build ...
    $ cmake --build build --target check-cpp-format

 which will indicate if the formatting is correct.
-The files can be re-formatted to match the style guidance by running
+The c++ files can be re-formatted to match the style guidance by running

 .. code-block

-   $ cmake --build build --target format
+   $ cmake --build build --target format-cpp

 ..
 CAUTION::
     Commit all changes prior to running the format command.
 This will edit all source files.